tschellenbach/Stream-Framework/docs/feed_setup.rst

         key_format = 'feed:user:%(user_id)s'

-Next up we need to hook up the Feeds to your Feedly class.
+Next up we need to hook up the Feeds to your Manager class.
 The Feedly class knows how to fanout new activities to the feeds of all your followers.

 .. code:: python

+    from stream_framework.feed_managers import Manager

-    class PinFeedly(Feedly):
+    class PinManager(Manager):
         feed_classes = dict(
             normal=PinFeed,
         )